letanure/resend-cli/templates/README.template.md

 > **⚠️ Disclaimer**: This is an **unofficial** CLI tool built on top of the [Resend Node.js SDK](https://github.com/resendlabs/resend-node).
 It is not affiliated with or endorsed by Resend.
 For official Resend tools and support, visit [resend.com](https://resend.com).

+> **🚧 Development Status**: Some features (email update/cancel, audience management) are implemented but not yet released.
+They will be available in the next version.

 Perfect for:
 - Testing email flows during development
 - Sending notifications from CI/CD pipelines